If you think a vehicle might be abandoned, check if it meets any of the following criteria.

 If a vehicle does appear to have been abandoned in the opinion of an enforcement officer, we'll serve a notice on it and contact the last registered keeper.
 If it is not claimed, we will remove it and store it for 21 days – if it is still not claimed after that, it will be recycled.

 Abandoning a vehicle is a crime, for which we may issue a fixed penalty notice of up to £200.
-The maximum penalty on conviction is a fine of up to £2,500 and imprisonment.
+The maximum penalty on conviction is a fine of up to £2,500, imprisonment, or both.

 - Every vehicle registered in the UK must be taxed if used or kept on a public road.